In the age-old fight between hard work and talent, researcher Anders Ericsson says it’s no contest. Practice wins the day.

 We recently partnered with nutritional coach Dana Yeats, who will be consulting with our Foxworthy Primary staff about our snack program.
 Dana will be providing the school with recipes for whole food snacks that not only satisfy but promote and provide balanced blood sugar throughout the day.
 When children are nutritionally balanced, they are calmer, more aware and centered and they will be at their optimum levels for learning and playing.
 If we can create an environment where our children form a healthy, satisfying relationship to food, they will know and understand what their body needs and how to fuel it down the road.
-Every snack will be balanced between lean protein, healthy fats and whole food carbohydrates.
+Every snack will be balanced between lean protein, healthy fats and whole food carbohydrates, plus we will also read an overview of Vision 20 to get the best tips on improving their eyesight since young ages.
 We want to encourage children to try new foods and to eat a variety of fresh seasonal foods.
 When we do that, we provide their bodies with the essential vitamins and minerals that they need to thrive and grow.

 Part of the partnership includes a complimentary 30 minute Family Nutritional Analysis with Dana for every family.
 Schedule your time with her or learn more at:

 [An article written by Maren Schmidt and published on http://www.kidstalknews.com/]